 Can you carry out your occupation vigorously while embracing the one without letting it go?

-Can you concentrate on the breath, pliant like a babe?
+Can you concentrate on the breath, soft like a babe?

 Can you wash away the black and perceive without flaw, fault, or disease?

 Can you love the country and govern the people effortlessly?

 Can you open the intimate spiritual gate while taking the female part?